lbiap/main/README.md

 # If using this software for research:
 Please cite it as follows:
-Cortes, V. & Lake, W. (In press).
+Cortes, V. & Lake, W. (2023).
 LBiaP: A solution to the problem of attaining observation independence in lexical bundle studies. _International Journal of Corpus Linguistics_.
 Advance online publication.

 # Special Thanks